nvw1/exe_orientation_Q/README.md

 # exe_orientation_Q
 Exeter Orientation - A campus treasure hunt.

+This service is provided as a django web application.

 # How to run the code base locally (in IBM cloud style):
 1. Install the IBM cloud developer tools: